csc-training/summerschool/mpi/probe-message/README.md

 This program is intended to be ran with (at least) 2 MPI processes.
 Process with rank 1 generates a message of random length and sends it to rank 0.
-Rank 0 wants to receive this message, however it does *not know much memory it needs to allocate for the message*.
+Rank 0 wants to receive this message, however it does *not know how much memory it needs to allocate for the message*.

 If you compile and run the example program, you should see the `MPI_Recv` fail with an error message like `*** MPI_ERR_TRUNCATE: message truncated`,